GarciaLab/RegulatoryIgnorance/README.md

 # genome-plot
-Pranjal Srivastava's scripts to plot genes and genomes
+Pranjal Srivastava's scripts to plot genes and genomes in Python